andybryant/shuffle-android/README.md

 ## Missing files

-There are several ‘missing’ files for copyright and primary reasons.
+There are several ‘missing’ files for copyright and local customisation reasons.

 ## SDK Location